yuwangn/yuwangn.github.io/_pages/about.md

 And, I received my B.S. degree from Nanjing University of Aeronautics and Astronautics.

-My research interests lie in imitation learning, machine learning, reinforcement learning, dynamical systems, optimal control, robot manipulation, continuous contact tasks.
+My research interests lie in dynamical systems, optimal control, manipulation, continuous contact tasks.

-My recent work has focused on learning and generalizing skills in robotic manipulation tasks.
+My recent work has focused on learning and generalizing skills in manipulation tasks.
 The main directions are:
 - Data Learning in Riemannian Spaces
-- Asymmetric Collaboration of Dual-Arm Robots
+- Asymmetric Collaborations
 - Adaptive Manipulation Control in Uncertain Environments

 My E-mail: yu_wang@haust.edu.cn